Eliashberg theory with the external pair potential: Scattering on thermal phonons

-Comparing Eq.(\ref{A4}) and Eq.(\ref{A3}) we can see that elastic scattering of the quasiparticles on thermal phonons is equivalent to the elastic scattering on impurities, and it does not influence upon effective mass of quasi-particles but stipulates for a quasi-particles' damping.
+Thus the elastic impurities do not influence upon effective mass of quasi-particles but they stipulate the damping of quasi-particles $\gamma\textrm{sgn}\varepsilon_{n}$ (the mean free time and the free length are determined as $\tau=\frac{1}{2\gamma},\quad l=v_{F}\tau$).
+The self-energy (\ref{2.3a}) with the symmetrical term $m=n$ only, using (\ref{A1}), takes a form: Comparing Eq.(\ref{A4}) and Eq.(\ref{A3}) we can see that elastic scattering of the quasiparticles on thermal phonons is equivalent to the elastic scattering on impurities, and it does not influence upon effective mass of quasi-particles but stipulates the damping of quasi-particles.
 Hence the term with $m=n$ must be omitted in the equation for $Z$.